pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ### Show HMD, Show Trackers, Show Controller, Show Touch Line
 These show the models of each device.
 The Touch Line is the values inserted from 0-1 of the progress during the recording.
-The touch-line will be scaled to be between the values in the "Touch Pace Options".
+The touch-line will be scaled, prior to input, to be between the values in the "Touch Pace Options".
 Ie. From Min-Max.

+## Other Options

 ### Touch Pace Options
 These values control the degree of movement applied in game.